Source code: https://github.com/LesnyRumcajs/grpc_bench

 The repository got quite popular on Reddit and Hacker News.
 It was also mentioned in a Microsoft Blog post.
 Using the feedback from all those sources, we strived to make the benchmark even better, e.g., including more statistics, making several aspects of the test suite configurable and adding a warm-up phase.

 - The entire benchmark is based on Docker, and it is the only prerequisite.
-Optimally, the benchmark should be run on a Linux machine to avoid introducing virtual machine uncertainty, which is present on Docker Desktop for Mac and Windows.
+Optimally, the benchmark for gRPC performance should be run on a Linux machine to avoid introducing virtual machine uncertainty, which is present on Docker Desktop for Mac and Windows.

 - For simulating the client-side we use containerized ghz, a gRPC benchmarking and load testing tool written in Go.
 Thanks to ghz, the client side can be parametrized with number of connections to use, number of requests to send concurrently, CPU usage limit, and payload size.
 Request rate can also be optionally limited.
 It is also possible to define the payload to be sent.